 ECON 7050X Analysis of Developed Areas 30 hours plus conference; 3 credits Factors responsible for differences in rates of economic growth in developed areas.
 ECON 7055X Comparative Economics Systems 30 hours plus conference; 3 credits Capitalism and other methods of organizing economic activity.
 Emphasis on the price system and central planning.
 ECON 7060X Health Economics 30 hours plus conference; 3 credits Economic analysis of the structure, performance, and government policy in the health care sector of the economy.
 Demand and supply of health care services, the role of third party payers, and the public policy debate over government reform of the health care system.
 Microeconomic, econometric, and political philosophy concepts relevant to issues of justice in health care.
 This course is the same as Health and Nutrition Sciences 7144X [772.5X].
-ECON 7090X Special Topics 30 hours plus conference; 3 credits Topics vary from term to term.
+Topics vary from term to term.
 Students may take this course two times, but may not repeat topics.
 Prerequisite: permission of the graduate deputy chairperson.
 ECON 7091G Independent Reading Minimum of 135 hours of independent work and conference; 3 credits Independent research, supervised by a member of the department.
 This course may be used as a stage in the preparation of a master's thesis.
 Prerequisite: completion of Economics 7010X [710X], 7020X [720X], 7025X [725.1X], 7000X [700X], and 7021X [721X] with grades of A or B in all courses; and permission of the graduate deputy chairperson.
 ECON 7095G Thesis Research Hours to be arranged; 3 credits Research for master's thesis supervised by a faculty member.
 Students register for this course only once.
 Prerequisite: completion of Economics 7010X [710X], 7020X [720X], 7025X [725.1X], 7000X [700X], and 7021X [721X] with grades of A or B in all courses; and permission of the graduate deputy chairperson.
 ECON 7205X Managerial Economics 30 hours plus conference; 3 credits An introduction to microeconomic concepts - demand, cost, profit, pricing strategies, forecasting - with applications to managerial decision making.
-(Not open to students who have completed Economics $7000 \times 700 \times 7$ ECON 7215X Money and Capital Markets 30 hours plus conference; 3 credits Sources and uses of funds in financial markets.
+(Not open to students who have completed Economics 7000X [700X].)
+This course is the same as Business 7205X [705X].
+ECON 7215X Money and Capital Markets 30 hours plus conference; 3 credits Sources and uses of funds in financial markets.
 Market structure of interest rates.
 Flow of funds analysis.
-This course is the same as Business 7215X [711X].
-Prerequisite: admission to the accounting specialization or permission of the graduate deputy chairperson.
+This course is the same as Business $7215 \times [711 \times]$.
+Prerequisite: undergraduate course in macroeconomics.

 ECON 7230X Operations Research and Decision Sciences 30 hours plus conference; 3 credits Tools and techniques of operations research and decision sciences.
 Quantitative techniques used in business, accounting, and economics including project design and management, scheduling, forecasting, linear programming, inventory and queuing theory, applications of input-output methods.
 This course is the same as Business 7230X.
 ECON 7309X Economics of Environmental Protection and Resource Conservation 30 hours plus conference; 3 credits Economic aspects of pollution and resource conservation.
 Sources and environmental effects of common pollutants.
 Spatial aspects of pollution and resource depletion.
 Economics of recycling as a solution to problems of waste disposal and resource depletion.
 Applications of environmental and conservation economics to current problems in industrial location, city planning, population, and economic growth.
 Prerequisite: completion of the Level I requirement.